 Tampa Medical Trip for Stem Cell Therapy

 The idea of getting stem cell therapy for your chronic lung disease might make you anxious.
 However, the procedure is quite simple.
-The stem cells are extracted during a minimally invasive procedure and then reintroduced intravenously or through a nebulizer.
+The stem cells are extracted during a minimally invasive procedure and then reintroduced intravenously.
 No matter how simply the actual treatment is, there will always be a level of nervousness on behalf of the patient.
 This is understandable and normal.
 Luckily there are a couple of factors that go along with medical tourism that can help ease your nerves a bit.
 You’ll find that you can take a great medical trip for stem cell therapy in Tampa.

 The Best Care Locations